10 Tips for Composting Your Leaves This Fall

 Composting Leaves Problems

 Leaves tend to mat if they’re just tossed in a compost bin without getting mulched.
 If they’re matted, they prevent air and water from moving below the layer of leaves.
+This composting system makes the whole process a breeze.

 Leaves Can Take a Long Time to Break Down